txt/plm19/doc/llvm.md

 Bad news:

 - ever tried debugging optimized code?
 Shudder.
-- and if optimziations are platform dependent then different semantics on different platforms (Shudder).
+- and if optimizations are platform dependent then different semantics on different platforms (Shudder).

-Premature optimization is the root of all evil -- DonaldKnuth
+Premature optimization is the root of all evil -- Donald Knuth

-In DonaldKnuth's paper "StructuredProgrammingWithGoToStatements", he wrote: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
+In Donald Knuth's paper "StructuredProgrammingWithGoToStatements", he wrote: "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."

-So PrematureOptimization can be defined (in less loaded terms) as optimizing before we know that we need to.
+So Premature Optimization can be defined (in less loaded terms) as optimizing before we know that we need to.

 Step1: write "it"  clean